 The biotech company filed to go public on May 29, 2020, and quickly priced its recent IPO a couple of weeks later.
 Shares were priced at a range of $16 to $18 but started trading at $20 on June 19, 2020.
 Forma raised $278 million for a market cap of $1.9 billion.

 You can look at Forma Therapeutics’ prospectus here.

 ZoomInfo (Nasdaq: ZI)

 ZoomInfo filed for an IPO on February 27, 2020.
-It wasn’t until June 3 the company priced its recent IPO with a range of $19 to $20.
-Shares opened at $21 for a market cap of $19.3 billion.
+It wasn’t until June 3 that the company priced its recent IPO with a range of $19 to $20.
+Shares opened at $21, for a market cap of $19.3 billion.

 You can look at ZoomInfo’s prospectus here.

 Pliant Therapeutics is a biotech company.
 It’s focused on developing novel therapies to treat fibrosis.
 The company hopes to target a number of organs affected by fibrosis.
 These include the lungs, liver, kidneys, skin and muscle.
 Pliant hopes to start a Phase 2a trial in the second half of 2020 for its primary product.
 Its second product is currently in a Phase 1 trial.
 Pliant expects to give data by the end of 2020.

 Founded in 2016, Pliant didn’t record sales until 2019.
 In 2019, sales were $57 million.
 And in the last 12 months to date, sales were $86 million.
 So Pliant is a profitable startup capable of growth.